My Go-To Recipe for Red Velvet Cookies

-thick red velvet cookies
+thick red velvet cookies with marshmallows on top

 In celebration of Taylor Swift releasing 'Red (Taylor's Version),' an expanded rerecording of her classic 2012 album, I baked these delicious and beautiful red velvet cookies, subtly umamiful thanks to the addition of red miso.